tgoandrex/spacebook/README.md

 ## Reporting a Post, Photo, or Comment

 Any Post, Photo, or Comment that is not yours can be reported and sent to the admins to view and take action if necessary.
 On the bottom right of any Post, Photo, or Comment, click the link labelled 'Report' and you will be directed to a report form for that entity.
 Check any box that most closely relates to the report reason, type any additional information under 'Explain briefly why this should be reported', and click the 'Submit' button when finished.
 A successful submission will redirect you to the main page.
-Please do not abuse this feature, as repeated misuse will result in action taken against you.
+Please do not abuse this feature, as repeated misuse will result in action taken against you which may include temporary restriction on creating Posts, Photos, and Comments or outright account removal.

 ## Deleting your Post, Photo, or Comment